Global Destinations:

 Among the nations that will be part of the intinerary of South American travelers are: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, Venezuela, Guyana of the United Kingdom, Suriname of the Netherlands and French Guiana.

-Famous for its natural land and water resources, travelers in South America will surely fall in love with its mountain ranges, falls and lakes.
+Famous for its natural land and water resources, travelers in South America will surely fall in love with its mountain ranges, waterfalls and lakes.

 Another famous travel site in South America is the Iguacu Falls, sometimes called the Iguazu Falls, which is located in between Argentina and Brazil.
 Rising at 200 feet, it is separated by a rocky cliff and island.
 One of its fascinating features is the way the water merges into one fall during the wet season and separates into two during the dry season.